Nyan-Prakash/KeyveveTakeHome/mcp-server/README.md

 ## Integration

-This MCP server is designed to work with the Keyveve backend's MCP client adapter, which provides:
+This MCP server is designed to work with the Triply backend's MCP client adapter, which provides:

 - Automatic fallback to direct API calls if MCP is unavailable
 - Request timeout and retry logic